CSD-Master/Unit-3-Introduction/docs/index.md

 * reason about what it does (or what it is supposed to do),
 * develop theories about what is wrong,
 * test them,
-* repeat until fixed (or you've pulled out all of your hair).
+* repeat until fixed (or you've pulled out all of your hair) - this, by the way, is a loop.

 #### [Lesson 2: Plotting Shapes](http://studio.code.org/s/csd3-2019/stage/2/puzzle/1)